zehxii/Hazard-Token-Grabber-V2/README.md

 - IP & Geolocation.
 (Country, City, Google Maps Location)
 - A screenshot of all their monitors
 - Roblox Cookies
 - All valid/working discord tokens.
-(Bypasses BetterDiscord, Token Protector and Discord's new encryption)
+(Bypasses BetterDiscord, Token Protector and Discord's token encryption)
 - Discord 2FA Codes for accounts with 2FA enabled
 - Their Passwords & Credit Cards for Discord (updates when they change it)
 - All Passwords and Cookies from the Chrome Browser